FAIMS/burial-mounds-web/README.md

 ---
 ```

 In the example above, there are three front matter variable, namely `layout`, `title`, and `record_id`.
-The front matter variables are used by the template to display data specific to that record.
+The front matter variables are used by the template to display data specific to that `record`.

 **NOTE:** The front matter variables must be the first thing in the file.